raina02/webscraper/README.md

 # webscraper
+Web scraping - Scrape the websites for hotel data

+The websites scraped were-
+1. Airbnb
-Web scraping make my trip website
+2. make my trip
+3. Goibibo - failed as 403